RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Benchmark: RGBT-GroundBench

-\item {Category balance:} Long-tailed or underrepresented categories (\textit{e.g.}, \textit{dog} in FLIR and \textit{lamp} in M3FD) are filtered out to alleviate class imbalance. \end{itemize}
+\item {Category balance:} Long-tailed or underrepresented categories (\textit{e.g.}, \textit{dog} in FLIR and \textit{lamp} in M$^{3}$FD) are filtered out to alleviate class imbalance. \end{itemize}

 For the retained samples, we further select the largest instance of each object category per image pair to enhance annotation clarity and preserve cross-modality consistency.
-This filtering process ensures that RGBT-Ground faithfully captures the complexity, diversity, and challenges inherent in real-world deployment scenarios.
+This filtering process ensures that RGBT-GroundBench faithfully captures the complexity, diversity, and challenges inherent in real-world deployment scenarios.

-\textbf{Captioning.} As shown in Figure~\ref{fig:RGBT-Ground_LVLM_annotaion_process}, we employ the Qwen-VL large vision–language model (LVLM) API to generate high-quality textual annotations in the captioning stage.
-Carefully designed prompts are used to produce two types of labels: (1)~Object referring expressions, (2)~Scene-, environment-, and object-level annotations.
+\textbf{Captioning.} As shown in Figure~\ref{fig:RGBT-GroundBench_MLLM_annotation_process}, we employ the Qwen3-VL to generate high-quality textual annotations in the captioning stage.
+Carefully designed prompts are used to produce two types of labels: (1)~Object referring expressions, (2)~Scene-level, environment-level, and object-level annotations.
 The specific prompt templates are provided in the \textit{supplementary material}.
 After automatic captioning, a hierarchical random sampling strategy is applied for human verification and refinement to ensure annotation accuracy and consistency.
-As shown in Table~\ref{tab:RGBT-Ground_benchmark_distrbution_of_weather_light}, we further perform statistical validation to confirm the physical reasonability of LVLM-generated labels with lighting and weather distributions matching real-world patterns.
-This dual-level annotation scheme enriches RGBT-Ground sample with comprehensive semantic and contextual information, thereby supporting robust visual grounding across diverse and challenging environments.
+As shown in Table~\ref{tab:RGBT-GroundBench_benchmark_distrbution_of_weather_light}, we further perform statistical validation to confirm the physical consistency of MLLM-generated labels, where lighting-weather distributions match real-world patterns.
+This dual-level annotation scheme enriches RGBT-GroundBench samples with comprehensive semantic and contextual information, thereby supporting robust visual grounding across diverse and challenging environments.

+\textbf{Annotation Quality Control.} After automatic captioning, we apply hierarchical random sampling across scene, illumination, weather, object size, and occlusion for manual verification.
+Annotators check hallucination, ambiguity, incorrect attributes, box-expression mismatch, and severe grammar issues, and correct them by rewrite/relabel or invalidation.
+An annotation is accepted only when the expression uniquely identifies one target and is consistent with the final box and attributes across modalities.
+Quality indicators are: 15\% instances reviewed, 5\% expressions edited, and 0.5\% removed as invalid; in the reviewed subset, 95\% of expressions correctly refer to the intended target.
+As an additional double-check, Table~\ref{tab:RGBT-GroundBench_benchmark_distrbution_of_weather_light} shows plausible lighting-weather trends: sunny cases cluster in normal/strong light, while rainy/foggy cases cluster in weak/very-weak light, supporting fine-grained annotation consistency.